-The Framingham Osteoporosis study looked at associations between polyunsaturated fatty acid and fish intake and hip bone mineral density at baseline, and then changes four years later.
+The Framingham Osteoporosis study looked at associations between polyunsaturated fatty acid and fish intake and hip bone mineral density.
+The levels were measured at baseline, and then four years later.

 EPA and DHA have been linked with positive bone health, improved eye health, cardiovascular health, and combatting depression and anxiety due to their anti-inflammatory properties.
 Additional cross-sectional studies have also associated habitual fish intake with greater BMD.

-Salmon, mackerel, sardines, and anchovies are among the oily fish packed with bone-healthy nutrients, especially omega 3 fatty acids.
+Salmon, mackerel, sardines, and anchovies are among the oily fish packed with bone-healthy nutrients- especially those omega 3 fatty acids.
 In fact, canned sardines and sockeye salmon also pack a calcium-punch, boasting 383 mg of calcium and 239 mg of calcium in one serving!
 Finally, fish are an excellent source of protein and are typically lower in calories than meat or dairy.